-I was actually in Vancouver, Canada for a week when I took the SAP-C02 exam.
-My family and I are in a two-bedroom AirBnb condominium in Downtown, Vancouver.
-Since we have one-year-old toddler with us, my wife needs access to the master’s bedroom, living area, kitchen, and other parts of the condo to take care of our little one.
+I was actually in Vancouver, Canada, for a week when I took the SAP-C02 exam.
+My family and I are in a two-bedroom Airbnb condominium in Downtown Vancouver.
+Since we have a one-year-old toddler with us, my wife needs access to the master’s bedroom, living area, kitchen, and other parts of the condo to take care of our little one.
 I am left with just a small closed room – just about 10 square feet with no table, let alone a chair.

-With that cramped space, I can’t transfer and place the other table from the living room.
+With that cramped space, I can’t transfer and place the other table in the living room.
 It simply can’t fit at all!
-Good thing that our Airbnb has an ironing board available which I used as a table and used the bed as my “chair”.
-I simply covered the ironing board with a bed sheet et voila, I’m ready to take the test!
-My SAP-C02 exam was scheduled at 9:00 AM via Pearson Vue but as early as 8:40 AM, I logged in to my AWS Certifications account and started the check-in process for my test.
-Part of the process is to take photos of the front, back and the side views of your desk so I did all that with my smartphone.
-If your desk (or in my case, a make-shift desk with an ironing board) is up against a wall, you can just take a picture of the view opposite of it.
+Good thing that our Airbnb has an ironing board available which I used as a table and used the bed as my “chair.”
+I simply covered the ironing board with a bed sheet, et voila, I was ready to take the test!
+My SAP-C02 exam was scheduled at 9:00 AM via Pearson Vue, but as early as 8:40 AM, I logged in to my AWS Certifications account and started the check-in process for my test.
+Part of the process is to take photos of the front, back, and side views of your desk, so I did all that with my smartphone.
+If your desk (or, in my case, a makeshift desk with an ironing board) is up against a wall, you can just take a picture of the view opposite of it.
 Don’t stress out about this process since your proctor will ask you to move your webcam/laptop around later on for secondary verification.
-Make sure that the ID you’ll present, or take picture of in the check-in process, is not expired as this may cause some issues along the way.
+Ensure that the ID you’ll present (or take a picture of) in the check-in process is not expired, as this may cause some issues along the way.

-She released my AWS exam and a few seconds later, I was able to see AWS test console with a hovering widget that contains various tools that you can use.
-The widget is somewhat a distraction as it is placed on top of the screen, which slightly blocks the view of the question area.
+She released my AWS exam, and a few seconds later, I was able to see the AWS test console with a hovering widget that contains various tools that you can use.
+The widget is somewhat of a distraction as it is placed on top of the screen, which slightly blocks the view of the question area.
 If this bothers you too, you can actually drag this widget and place it at the bottom of the screen so you can focus on your test.
 You can also see a “Comment” button on the upper left-hand corner of the test console.
-This button here will show up a modal which allows you to enter your comments/doubts regarding the question at hand, and submit it so the AWS Certifications team can review.
+This button here will show up a modal that allows you to enter your comments/doubts regarding the question at hand and submit it so the AWS Certifications team can review it.
 I actually used the Comment button twice to report a typo error in one of the questions and another one for a wrong info in the scenario.

 You have to complete the SAP-C02 exam within 3 hours.
 I was able to complete all 75 questions with about 30 minutes left to spare.
 I used this time to go over my flagged items and to review my answers one last time.
-Personally, if I find the exam to be an upgraded version of its AWS Certified Solutions Architect Associate SAA-C03 counterpart in terms of exam topics and complexity, so if you passed your SAA-C03 exam, you’ll have more a score of above 750/1000 in this test will be
+Personally, I find the exam to be an upgraded version of its AWS Certified Solutions Architect Associate SAA-C03 counterpart in terms of exam topics and complexity, so if you pass your SAA-C03 exam, your exam preparation will be fast-tracked since you already have a solid technical foundation.

 This particular certification carries a lot of weight in your profile and separates you from the Associate-level cert holders.
-Passing this exam indicates that you have an advanced knowledge in AWS as well as the other aspect of cloud computing and cloud architectures.
+Passing this exam indicates that you have advanced knowledge of AWS amongst your peers, as well as the other aspect of cloud computing and cloud architectures.

 What’s the Difference Between SAP-C01 and SAP-C02 Exams?

-This has been the 3rd iteration of the AWS Certified Solutions Architect Professional exam, which was initially launched almost a decade ago.
+This is the 3rd iteration of the AWS Certified Solutions Architect Professional exam, which was initially launched almost a decade ago.
 The very first version of this certification test was released on May 2014 with an exam code of SAP-C00.
-AWS released the second version on February 2019, 5 years from the first one, with an exam code of SAP-C01.
-The third, and the latest, exam version of the AWS Certified Solutions Architect – Professional exam has an exam code of SAP-C02 which became available be on November 15, 2022.
+AWS released the second version on February 2019, 5 years after the first one, with an exam code of SAP-C01.
+The third and the latest exam version of the AWS Certified Solutions Architect – Professional exam has an exam code of SAP-C02 which became available on November 15, 2022.

 I’ve already taken and passed the previous versions of this exam in the past, but this week, I took the latest exam version to ensure that our SAP-C02 reviewers here at Tutorials Dojo are still on par with the actual exam.
 I took the first version of this test (SAP-C00) on April 2018 which is almost 5 years from today then the second exam version (SAP-C01) on February 2019.
 I took the recently launched SAP-C02 exam version this November of 2022.

 Through all these exam iterations, I would say that there were significant changes from first SAP-C00 exam compared with the second version (SAP-C01).
-Back in 2018, when I took the SAP-C00 exam, the questions are long but the number of AWS services included are not that extensive.
-It is when AWS released the SAP-C01 exam version where the AWS Certified Solutions Architect Professional exam topics covered a wide range of AWS services and other 3rd party systems.
+Back in 2018, when I took the SAP-C00 exam, the questions are long-winded but the number of AWS services included are not that extensive.
+It was when AWS released the SAP-C01 exam version that the AWS Certified Solutions Architect Professional exam topics covered a wide range of AWS services and other 3rd party systems.

 You can also see here that the Cost Control domain was removed.
 Don’t think that there will be no cost-related questions in the exam.
 It only means that the cost factor has been distributed to other exam domains.
-So for example, for the Design Solutions for Organizational Complexity domain, you have to factor in the cost management and billing setup of your AWS accounts in your AWS Organization.
+So, for example, for the Design Solutions for Organizational Complexity domain, you have to factor in the cost management and billing setup of your AWS accounts in your AWS Organization.
 The exam coverage for the Design for New Solutions domain was reduced from 31% to 29% only.
-The same goes for the Continuous Improvement domain which was at 29% before but now at 25% including a slight name change to “Continuous Improvement for Existing Solutions” as well.
+The same goes for the Continuous Improvement domain, which was at 29% before but is now at 25%, including a slight name change to “Continuous Improvement for Existing Solutions” as well.